 Queensland had actually suffered from a period of draught until 2010, when the dry weather ended in heavy thunderstorms and lots of rain.
 Those living and working in Brisbane were hit less hard than other regions in Queensland, but the floods were still a major natural disaster, the worst in almost 40 years.

 The inundations disrupted railway lines, flooded mining sites, and had a negative effect on local agriculture as well.
 The employees of Queensland’s coal industry were particularly affected.
 However, natural disasters of such severity are fortunately isolated events, and the economic recovery is well under way.

 Queensland – the Economy of a Resource State

-Unlike most people working in Brisbane, a considerable part of the labor force in Queensland is employed in jobs associated with the primary sector.
-Except for tourism and finance, the Queensland economy is mainly based on mining and agriculture.
+Unlike most people working in Brisbane, a considerable part of the labor force in Queensland is employed in jobs within the primary sector.
+Except for tourism and finance, the QLD economy is mainly based on mining and agriculture.
 More than 50 percent of the agriculture in Queensland is based on meat and sugar; however, these commodity staples are accompanied by a large range of additional food products such as nuts, fruits, vegetables, barley, sorghum, and wheat.

-Skilled laborers and experts working in Brisbane’s manufacturing industries are involved in various occupations related to machinery and equipment, plastics and metals, robotics and microelectronics, packaging and recycling, or marine industries such as yacht-building.
-Obviously, you shouldn’t forget that Brisbane is a booming port city, too.
-As such, it provides plenty of jobs in the logistics and distribution sector, which takes care of the 37 million tons of cargo handled in the harbor every year.
+Skilled laborers and experts working in Brisbane’s manufacturing industries are involved in various occupations related to machinery and equipment technology, plastics and metals, robotics and microelectronics, packaging and recycling, or marine industries such as yacht-building.